 Our data will be useful to any end user of climate information, from climate scientists to stakeholders, decision makers and public bodies.
-Further, social scientists interested in the architecture and functioning of a knowledge network.
+Further, social scientists interested in the architecture and functioning of knowledge networks in climate change adaptation.
 It may also be useful to social scientist modelers interested in network analysis and efficient transmission of information.